 Do I need to take time off from work after skin needling?

 This can depend on the individual and the specifics of their treatment.
-Should you select RF Infini microneedling, you can return to work right away.
+Should you select Vivace RF microneedling, you can return to work right away.
 If you're receiving the m-pen procedure, you may choose to recover for the rest of the day and soothe your skin with ice.